Rose Encens Organic Natural Perfume

 Laurie’s Feeling Notes: Rose calms me and when I inhale deeply, I know “it’s gonna be alright.”
 Rose geranium also calms the spirit, and has an uplifting presence that I love.
 Did you know that Frankincense is a resin that comes from a wound in a Boswellia tree?
 I have experienced it to be helpful with grief and loss.

-*All of the sandalwood, frankincense, and vanilla that I use was purchased nearly 20 years ago.
+*All of the sandalwood, frankincense, and vanilla that I use was purchased over 22 years ago.
 I have not purchased any more since then as these species have become threatened, and in some cases endangered, because of overharvesting according to Red List Project.

 You get the feeling of being surrounded by roses in a garden, the lovely scent wafting in the air all around you, and yet there’s also the slightest hint of green, which gives the effect of a freshly cut bouquet.
 Rose Encens is a must-have for any rose lover; I can’t think of any other rose fragrance that smells this realistic.